rrrishi123/e-commerce-website/README.md

 This is e-Commerce website made using React, JavaScript and Bootstrap.
+If you want you can make this project by going to the link https://www.youtube.com/watch?v=wPQ1-33teR4 .
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts